 The biggest part of your course is the medical genetics laboratory project.
-Here you’ll spend six months undertaking extensive training in advanced laboratory techniques such as human cell culture, microscopy and cytogenetics before applying this knowledge to the study and diagnosis of human genetic diseases.
+Here you’ll spend up to six months undertaking extensive training in advanced laboratory techniques such as human cell culture, microscopy,cytogenetics and qPCR and applying this knowledge to the study and diagnosis of human genetic diseases.

 Example research projects include: